fluencelabs/registry/example/README.md

 ]
 ```

-This is `resourceId`, which we will use to register our services and then other people will be able to use the same `resourceId` to discover and call our services
+This is `resourceId`, which we will use to register our services and then we will be able to use the same `resourceId` to discover and call our services

 To register echo service written in Rust, replace `RESOURCE_ID` and execute
 ```sh